abdelaziz-mahdy/universal_video_controls/README.md

 ## Getting Started

-To get started with the `universal_video_controls` package, you can explore the examples provided in the `universal_video_controls_example` directory.
+To get started with the `universal_video_controls` package, you can explore the examples provided in the `universal_video_controls/example/` directory.
 These examples will guide you through the setup and integration process.

 ## Installation